How to Update WordPress Automatically and Manually: A Complete Guide

 Steps to Enable Maintenance Mode:

-1. Use a Plugin: Install WP Maintenance Mode or SeedProd to display a custom maintenance message to visitors during updates.
+• Use a Plugin: Install SeedProd to display a custom maintenance message to visitors during updates.

-2. Manual Maintenance Mode: For more control, add a .maintenance file in your root WordPress directory with a message that explains your site is temporarily offline for updates.
+• Manual Maintenance Mode: For more control, add a .maintenance file to your root WordPress directory with a message explaining that your site is temporarily offline for updates.

-Enabling maintenance mode keeps your site professional and user-friendly, even when updates are underway.
+Enabling maintenance mode ensures your site remains professional and user-friendly, even during updates.

 What to Do Before Updating WordPress